 ABOUT THE COLLABORATION Lisa Shepherd and Kristi Bridgeman, Métis artists, met serendipitously through an artist group, where they exchanged stories of family and ancestry.
 As they pieced together their stories, they began to realize their connection through their common ancestor Suzette Swift.
 With Suzette watching over them, the artists share their knowledge, explore their culture and create a collaborative body of work honouring their Grandmothers and Métis ancestral designs.

-The namesake of this exhibit Forget-me-not, Métis Rose is based on a beadwork design created by Suzette Swift for her granddaughter Eunice (The artists ancestors) The antique pouch was designed with Forget-me-not flowers on one side and the Métis rose on the other, as well as a blue and white zig zag designs.
-These three components were the seeds that grew into the body of work.
+The collaborative body of work FORGET-ME-NOT, METIS ROSE is based on a beadwork design created by Suzette Swift for her granddaughter Eunice (The artists ancestors) The antique pouch was designed with Forget-me-not flowers on one side and the Métis rose on the other, as well as a blue and white zig zag designs.
+These three components were the seeds that grew into the large collaborative body of work.

-Suzette’s granddaughter fondly recalled the wildflowers growing around the homestead – and these have been researched and incorporated into the works.
-The works incorporate patterns inspired by our ancestors work, and some paintings have been laid out in traditional medicine-wheel colours are often incorporated into the intricately detailed pieces. .
+Suzette’s granddaughter fondly recalled the wildflowers admired by her Grandmother, and these have been meticulously researched and incorporated into the designs.
+Patterns inspired by our ancestors work, and traditional medicine-wheel colours are often incorporated into the intricately detailed pieces. .